Health and safety keywords

 A periodic activity to enhance performance.

-A balance between the level of risk and the measures needed to control it (in terms of costs, time and effort – a cost-benefit analysis).
+A balance between the level of risk and the measures needed to control it (in terms of costs, time and effort).

 Criminal law